fako/writing/main/plot-trilogy.md

 Part 2: A Whole New World
 -------------------------

 Moko is living a similar life as he was in part 1.
-Still hunting The Monkey King with Tirdecpion.
+Still hunting The Barbarian King with Tirdecpion.
 Both are unaware of the events that took place.

 However a tragical accident happens.
 Moko falls into the pit that is on the top of the Tower.